States of Australia

 Primary subdivisions:

-Australia is divided into six states and four territories (see "Territorial extent" for more details).
+Australia is divided into six states and five territories (see "Territorial extent" for more details).

 Ashmore and Cartier IslandstyAU.AS AT 052Darwin